vim-volt/volt/README.md

 * foo
 ```

-You can delete profile by `volt profile destroy` (but you cannot delete current active profile which you are switching on).
+You can delete profile by `volt profile destroy` (but you cannot delete current profile which you are switching on).

 ```
 $ volt profile destroy foo   # will delete profile "foo"